adriano282/spring-cloud-contract-sample/README.md

 The project was written using Kotlin programming language.

-The Spring lib that enable the use of contracts is Spring Cloud Contract: https://cloud.spring.io/spring-cloud-contract/
+The Spring lib that enables the use of contracts is Spring Cloud Contract: https://cloud.spring.io/spring-cloud-contract/

 Reference: https://app.pluralsight.com/library/courses/spring-cloud-contract-introduction